hdsu-bioquant/hdsu-bioquant.github.io/_pages/wiki/00_Welcome_to_HDSU.md

 To get an idea on what the group has been working on, check out papers recently published from our lab [here](https://goo.gl/7ZsVxm).

 Welcome once again, and let's get started !!
-You can navigate through the different pages using the links bellow.
+You can navigate through the different pages using the menu on the left.